 Cincinnati has plenty of hikes to choose from, no matter your hiking ability: paved trails, dirt trails, < 1 mile, > 7 miles, shaded, or out in the sunshine.
 And while we may not be on the Appalachian Trail or the PCT, Cincinnati’s trail systems have some views you won’t want to miss.

-We’ve rounded up 11 of our favorite Cincinnati area hikes.
+We’ve rounded up 11 of our favorite hiking trails in Cincinnati.
 Get out there and enjoy!

 Hiking trails in Hamilton, Ohio

 Spanning over 260 acres, this hidden gem in southeast Hamilton provides a breath of fresh air (and green space) in an area otherwise known for its nearby businesses and commercial development.

 Visitors can choose from three hiking trails, including the Wetlands Trail with a unique floating boardwalk where hikers can explore a pond and all its wildlife.
 The Ohio Department of Natural Resources has designated it as a “Watchable Wildlife” viewing site and Audobon Ohio has named it an “Important Birding Area” – so birdwatchers and nature lovers won’t want to forget their binoculars!

 Hiking trail in Springfield Township and Greenhills, Ohio

 Kingfisher Trail is one of the many trails (but our personal favorite) within Winton Woods.
 Find it at the end of the paved walking trail (on the east side of Winton Road) and close to the Winton Woods campground and Parky’s Farm.